 Irish or not, everyone loves to celebrate St. Patrick’s Day.
 It’s the perfect day to let loose, hang out with friends, and maybe even attend a parade in your local city.
-While St. Patty’s Day is certainly reason enough to celebrate, try not to get too carried away.
+While St. Patty’s Day is certainly reason enough to celebrate, try not to get too carried away with spending, especially if you’re working on debt management.
 Here are some St. Patrick’s Day spending tips to help guide you towards a fun, safe, and frugal day of fun.

 St. Patrick’s Day Spending Tips